GuptaSiddhant/arcadia/README.md

 			mobile: False,	//boolean, if game is mobile-friendly }

-- `SCORE`: If service receives this message with valid `score`, then it records the score in game's leaderboard (high-scores).
-Explected when game is finished or user submits score.
+- `SCORE`: If service receives this message with valid `score`, then it records the score in the game's leader board (high-scores).
+Expected when game is finished or user submits score.
 	- 	`SCORE_UPDATE`: A secondary & similar message which lets service know current score without submitting scores.
 	This is used to display current score and check if user beat the high-score, but the score is not saved anywhere, until `SCORE` message is received.
 - `SAVE`: If service receives this message with valid `gameState`, then the service saves the state which can retrieved later.
-- `LOAD_REQUEST`: If service receives this message with, the service returns the last save-game (if any) to the game as `LOAD` message, otherwise sends back an `ERROR` message.
+- `LOAD_REQUEST`: If service receives this message, it returns the last save-game (if any) to the game as `LOAD` message, otherwise sends back an `ERROR` message.

 #### Quality of Work / 100